-Nevertheless, there is no relation between the FOI (which can potentially generate more transparency and accountability) and effective transparency and accountability.
-As explained above, individuals in Switzerland do not take advantage of the law in an extensive manner.
+Switzerland do not take advantage of the law in an extensive manner.
 The opportunity is seized mainly by journalists and other professionals (according to the office of the Federal Data Protection and Information Commissioner, interview with the authors).
 According to Meijer (2009), this is a distinguishing feature of what he calls "modern transparency".
 The information is not disseminated in a face-to-face style, but rather mediated through mass media or increasingly via the social media.
 The growing complexity of communication ways point out the issue of how information are presented and, in fine, understood by the citizens.
 As noted earlier, it may have an influence on how civil servants and politicians are held into account.
-In the next section, we will present specific cases in Switzerland where the use of the LTrans has led to tangible results.
+In the next section, we will present specific cases in Switzerland, including two in which the uses of the LTrans have led to tangible results.
 Through these case studies, we aim to deepen the nature of the relationship between transparency and accountability, using Fox' framework.